davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 A guide to building software without losing your mind.

-## Important note
-### This section is a work-in-progress!
+### This guide is a work-in-progress!

 ## What is a dependency?

-Often in our programs, when module A needs to collaborate with module B, it imports that module and uses its exports directly.
+Often in javascript programs, when module A needs to collaborate with module B, it imports that module and uses its exports directly.

-For example, let's say we have a function that looks up a user from our database:
+For example, let's say we have a function that looks up a user from a database:

 ```javascript
 // database.js